Last Updated on 2025-11-10

 Can You Add Aquarium Salt To Your Betta Tank?

 Although you can add aquarium salt to your betta tank, it’s not always recommended.
 If your betta is housed alone then it will be fine.
-However, you should avoid adding aquarium salt to your tank if it contains any of the following.
+However, you should avoid adding aquarium salt to your tank in certain cases.

 You should avoid using aquarium salt in your tank if it contains scaleless fish.
 Salt will dry out the slime coat on a scaleless fish, which is stresses them.
 The slime coat on scaleless fish helps protect them from external infections.